Arjunsinghthakur/SOEN-6011/skills/ui-design.md

 Great user interface is like great architecture. it fits beautifully with its environment and its purpose, with room for creative flavour and artistry.

+Simply put, UI Design is important because without it you’d probably have to resort to printing flyers and making cold calls.
+People make snap judgments and when they visit your site, they’d rather spend 30 seconds opening a new site than meddling around on a difficult one

 ## Roles for Skill
 ---
 - UI designer